OFFSHORE DRONE FILMING ABOVE OPEN WATER

 THE RISCS OF AERIAL FILMING

-Making drone or helicopter aerial shots above open water brings certain risks and mitigating measures that need to be tackled and thought through in advance.
+Making drone and helicopter aerial shots above open water brings certain risks and mitigating measures that need to be tackled and thought through in advance.
 For example the option to film from the vessel that is the subject itself or the option to film from a follow boat.
 The disadvantage of the drone team being on the vessel is that you don’t want the drone team to be in the shot and therefore the drone pilot can not go all out as it has to keep its eyes on the drone.
 This gives a limitation to some of the best flight lines so we always advise to work with the following boat.
 This has to be big enough for all the equipment (always more than you think) and needs to have space for a clear take-off of the drone.
 Next to the take-off, the landing is also quite tricky when filming from a boat.
 As the boat itself is always quite rocky because of the waves we have to catch the drone from mid-air to secure a save drone landing.
 This requires a lot of trust and experience between the drone pilot and camera operator and therefore we only work with our experienced drone teams!

 Experienced maritime drone teams